-- Operate the school cafeteria as a "learning laboratory" to allow students to apply critical thinking skills taught in the classroom. - Utilize a Nutrition Educator/Registered Dietitian whose responsibilities will be to: - Provide nutrition education and consultation to school community groups, PTO groups, school advisory groups, and other school-based groups. - > Offer nutrition education in the classroom and throughout the District. - Team Nutrition is an initiative of the USDA Food and Nutrition Service to support the Child Nutrition Programs through training and technical assistance for foodservice, nutrition education for children and their caregivers, and school and community support for healthy eating and physical activity.
-The goal of Team Nutrition is to improve children's lifelong eating and physical activity habits by using the principles of the Dietary Guidelines for Americans and Choose My Plate.
-Each school will be enrolled with the United States Department of Agriculture (USDA) as a Team Nutrition School.
-Elementary schools will be assisted in utilizing Team Nutrition resources, as needed. - > Offer Coordinated Approach to Child Health (CATCH). - Engage students in OrganWise Guys Curriculum, which is a science-based elementary nutrition and physical activity program.
+- Operate the school cafeteria as a "learning laboratory" to allow students to apply critical thinking skills taught in the classroom. - Utilize a Nutrition Educator/Registered Dietitian whose responsibilities will be to: - ➤ Provide nutrition education and consultation to school community groups, PTO groups, school advisory groups, and other school-based groups. - ➤ Offer nutrition education in the classroom and throughout the District. - ➤ Team Nutrition is an initiative of the USDA Food and Nutrition Service to support the Child Nutrition Programs through training and technical assistance for foodservice, nutrition education for children and their caregivers, and school and community support for healthy eating and physical activity.
+The goal of Team Nutrition is to improve children's lifelong eating and physical activity habits by using the principles of the Dietary Guidelines for Americans and Choose My Plate.12 Each school will be enrolled with the United States Department of Agriculture (USDA) as a Team Nutrition School.
+Elementary schools will be assisted in utilizing Team Nutrition resources, as needed. - ➤ Engage students in OrganWise Guys Curriculum, which is a science-based elementary nutrition and physical activity program. - ➤ Act as liaison for "National School Lunch Week", "National School Breakfast Week" and "Team Nutrition" activities.3

-- Act as liaison for "National School Lunch Week", "National School Breakfast Week" and "Team Nutrition" activities. - Develop promotions to increase fruit, vegetable, dairy consumption, whole grains, and other nutritionally sound options. - Provide students with the opportunity to taste and learn about fresh produce through the Fresh Fruit and Vegetable Program and Try It Program. - Offer nutritional content on the District website as well as Brevard.Nutrislice.com for all foods served so every student and parent may have access to the nutritional content of food and beverages sold at breakfast and lunch. - Implement staff wellness classes regarding nutrition education for teachers, administrators and support staff. - Integrate nutrition education into other areas of the curriculum such as math, science, health, physical education, language arts, world language and social studies. - Provide professional development opportunities to staff who are responsible for nutrition education. - Share information with families, staff and the broader community to affect the health of both students and community members. - Supply information to families and staff that encourages them to teach their children about health and nutrition in making healthier food choices and providing nutritious meals for their families. - Participate in school wellness events. - Display nutrition education posters, nutritional information and wellness messages in the cafeteria. - Encourage schools to plant a garden, with the support of Brevard Grows Food & Nutrition Services, to integrate academic disciplines and create opportunities for children to discover fresh food. - Support schools with participation in "Fuel Up to Play 60" and other program funding opportunities.
+- ➤ Develop promotions to increase fruit, vegetable, dairy consumption, whole grains, and other nutritionally sound options. - ➤ Provide students with the opportunity to taste and learn about fresh produce through the Fresh Fruit and Vegetable Program and Spotlight On Program. - ➤ Offer nutritional content on the District website, as well as Brevard.Nutrislice.com, for all foods served so every student and parent may have access to the nutritional content of food and beverages sold at breakfast and lunch. - ➤ Post nutritional information for all food items served in the breakfast and lunch program on the District's website.
+Food items are color-coded to represent "Go, Slow and Whoa!" - Educate students to select healthy choices by utilizing the three color-coded symbols on the nutritional analysis posted on the website. - > Implement staff wellness classes regarding nutrition education for teachers, administrators and support staff. - Integrate nutrition education into other areas of the curriculum such as math, science, health, physical education, language arts, world language and social studies. - > Provide professional development opportunities to staff who are responsible for nutrition education. - > Share information with families, staff and the broader community to affect the health of both students and community members. - > Supply information to families and staff that encourages them to teach their children about health and nutrition in making healthier food choices and providing nutritious meals for their families. - > Participate in school wellness events. - > Display nutrition education posters, nutritional information and wellness messages in the cafeteria. - ➤ Encourage schools to plant a garden, with the support of Brevard Grows Food & Nutrition Services, to integrate academic disciplines and create opportunities for children to discover fresh food. - > Support schools with participation in "Fuel Up to Play 60" and other program funding opportunities.